 -- Optional.
-Short description for the backup record, accepts the standard Akeeba Backup archive description=DESCRIPTION variables.
+Short description for the backup record, accepts the standard Akeeba Backup description=DESCRIPCTION naming variables.
 Uses the default description when omitted.

 The description is displayed in the Manage Backups page and when listing backup records.
 It's meant to offer you a quick refresher of what the backup is for.
 For example: --description="Taking a backup before updating Joomla"